America's Skies Will Be Filled with Hot Air Balloons This Month

 Queensbury, New York

-Now in its 48th year, this free extravaganza brings upwards of 150,000 people to the Glen Falls region of New York, this year with a reinvented format, spreading out over five launch sites.
-A kickoff block party includes live music and candlestick balloon torch firings, balloon events include special shapes (like Tweety Bird), and this year in addition to a regular drive-through moonglow, where you can roll past 40 balloons tethered and fired up, they’ve added a second, with a live band and possibly a fireworks display.
-Fingers crossed.
+Now in its 49th year, this free extravaganza brings upwards of 150,000 people to the Glen Falls region of New York, this year with a reinvented format, spreading out over five launch sites.
+A kickoff block party includes live music and candlestick balloon torch firings, balloon events include special shapes (like Tweety Bird), and this year in addition to a regular drive-through moonglow, where you can roll past 40 balloons tethered and fired up, they’ve added a second, with a live band.

 Albuquerque, New Mexico

-The mother of balloon festivals, Albuquerque is the oldest and the largest of the bunch.
+As the oldest and largest of the bunch, Albuquerque is the mother of balloon festivals.
 And we mean largest—they recently re-claimed the Guinness World Record, for a single launch of 524 balloons, in 2019.
-Spanning nine days with events like a chainsaw carving exhibition, skydiving, balloon glows and mass ascensions, the most popular event is the Special Shape Rodeo, where you’ll see everything from Yoda to a goldfish with a monocle soaring above the Rio Grande Valley.
-Near the launch site is the Balloon Museum, detailing the history of hot air balloon flight from 1783 with specific focus on ballooning in Albuquerque, and where those in the know can find an outdoor platform for premium views of the balloon launches, above the crowds.
+This year it celebrates its 50th anniversary, spanning nine days with events like a chainsaw carving exhibition, skydiving, balloon glows and mass ascensions.
+The most popular event is the Special Shape Rodeo, where you’ll see everything from Yoda to a goldfish with a monocle soaring above the Rio Grande Valley.
+Near the launch site is the Balloon Museum, detailing the history of hot air balloon flight from 1783 with specific focus on ballooning in Albuquerque, and with a new exhibit opening on September 24th called Canopy of Color, celebrating the big anniversary.

 Pretty much every hot air balloon festival has a balloon glow event—where the balloons are tethered to the ground and lit up from within, resembling magical floating fireflies.
 But at the Balloon Glow Tour, it’s the main event.
-This fall it travels through cities like St. Louis (9/3-9/6), Atlanta (9/10-9/12) and Raleigh (9/24 to 9/26) through the end of the year (check the website to see if it comes to a city near you).
+This fall it travels through cities like St. Louis, MO (September 2–5), Pittsburgh, PA (September 9–11), Rockingham, NC (September 16–18), and Raleigh, NC (September 23–25). through the end of the year (check the website to see if it comes to a city near you).
 Besides the balloon glow there are tethered hot air balloon rides, a bounce house, plus upgrades for things like Champagne toasts.
 Make it a date night: Like candlelight, balloon glow light is pretty romantic, and flattering.
 Or so we hear.